A Long Walk to Water

 A Long Walk to Water (sometimes shortened to ALWTW) is a short novel written by Linda Sue Park and published in 2010.
-It blends the true story of Salva Dut whose story is based in 1985, a part of the Dinka tribe and a Sudanese Lost Boy, and the fictional story of Nya whose story is based in 2008, a young village girl that was a part of the Nuer tribe.
-Park used this book as a platform to support Dut's organization, Water for South Sudan.
+It blends the true story of Salva Dut (set in 1985) and the fictional story of Nya (set in 2008).
+Dut is a part of the Dinka tribe and a Sudanese Lost Boy, while Nya is a young village girl that is part of the Nuer tribe.
+Park used the book as a platform to support Dut's organization, Water for South Sudan.